ottentita/lonaat-backend/replit.md

 - 2025-10-29: Added AI-powered ad text generation with call-to-action
 - 2025-10-29: Added full automation endpoint - scrape, generate ads, save to Firebase in one request
 - 2025-10-29: Added commission tracking system for affiliate link usage
+- 2025-10-29: Added enterprise-grade security headers for all API responses

 ## Running the Project
 The backend runs on port 5000 and is accessible via the configured workflow.